heptarch/heptarch.github.io/projects.md

 ### 2.4 <a href="#tbc"></a><a id="sec-2-4" name="sec-2-4"></a>

-So, we might conclude pessimistically that the institutional forces that allowed Bell Labs to be great are unique and irreproducible.
+Wee might conclude pessimistically that Bell's mandate, and the freedom and money that came with it, are unrepeatable freaks of history.
-I don't buy it
+But I don't buy it
 <label for="sn-1"
        class="margin-toggle sidenote-number">
 </label>